britishgas-engineering/challenges/bill.md

 2. Calculate and display gas and electricity units used from the input meter readings (Assume last meter read was 11000.
 So gas units used would be `gas meter reading - 11000`)
 3. Calculate and display bill amount in pounds for gas and electricity separately (Multiply units by price per unit.
 First 100 units are charged at 10p per unit and the rest are charged at 20p per unit)

-## Sample calculation below for gas,
+## Sample calculation below for gas

 Gas meter reading entered => 11400